LBHackney-IT/lbh-housing-register-search-listener/README.md

 1. Install [Docker][docker-download].
 2. Install [AWS CLI][AWS-CLI].
 3. Clone this repository.
-4. Rename the initial template.
-5. Open it in your IDE.
+4. Open it in your IDE.

 ### Development

 To serve the application, run it using your IDE of choice, we use Visual Studio CE and JetBrains Rider on Mac.

 **Note**
-When running locally the appropriate database conneciton details are still needed.
+When running locally the appropriate database connection details are still needed.

 ### Pre-commit hooks